rhdtownsend/gyre/doc/sphinx/source/ref-guide/output-files/file-formats.rst

-To simplify the process of reading HDF5 output produced by GYRE, the `gyre.py` Python module provides the `read_output` routine which can read both summary files and mode files (see the :ref:`python_support` chapter for more details).
+To simplify the process of reading HDF5 output produced by GYRE, the `gyre.py` Python module provides the `read_output` routine which can read both summary files and mode files (see the :ref:`python-support` section for more details).

 TXT Format
 ----------